There is a thriving folk scene within Wantage, Grove and surrounding villages.

 Tumbledown Dick – traditional barn dance band

-Music in your own garden
+Background music in your own garden

 The sound of real acoustic music is a wonderful backdrop for a garden party; relax, eat food, drink wine and chat to your friends long into the evening.